rozaverta/redux-combinator/README.md

 # redux-combinator

-> Extended functions for defining and converting data types.
+> Alternative reducer combinator for the redux library.
+Grouping action types and context names.

 ## Install